core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a secure response message, the client proceeds as described in Section 8.4 of {{I-D.ietf-core-object-security}}, with the following modifications.

 * In step 2, the decoding of the compressed COSE object is modified as described in {{sec-cose-object}}.
-Also, the client checks whether it has previously received a valid secure response to the same secure group request, such that both the just received and the old secure response include the same Recipient ID ('kid').
+The client also checks whether it previously received a secure response to the same secure group request, such that it was cryptographically validated in a successful way and included the same Recipient ID ('kid') of the just received response.
 In case of positive match the client SHALL stop processing the response.
 If the received Recipient ID ('kid') does not match with any Recipient Context for the retrieved Gid ('kid context'), then the client creates a new Recipient Context, initializes it according to Section 3 of {{I-D.ietf-core-object-security}}, also retrieving the server's public key.

 * In step 3, the 'algorithms' array in the Additional Authenticated Data is modified as described in {{sec-cose-object}}.

 * In step 5, the client also verifies the counter signature using the public key of the server from the associated Recipient Context.
-In case of success, the client also records the received Recipient ID ('kid') as included in a valid secure response to the corresponding secure group request.
+In case of success, the client also records the received Recipient ID ('kid') as included in a cryptographically successfully validated response to the corresponding secure group request.

 # Responsibilities of the Group Manager # {#sec-group-manager}